Resinchem/Matrix-Clock-ESP32/README.md

 - Time and Temperature:
   - Time can be 12/24 (military) hour
-  - Inside or outside temperature... or both!
+  - Inside or outside temperature (or both) in °F or °C
   - Auto-syncing to NTP server or manually set the date/time
   - Optionally switch to showning the time as a "binary clock"